digitalcolony/digitalcolony.github.io/README.md

 # digitalcolony.github.io

 My GitPages repo.

-I am currently using the theme Aerial by [HTML5 UP](https://html5up.net/).
+This is my very first page created using Bootstrap.
+Isn't it lovely?